Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/rstc/led_switcher/readme.md

 ## Running the Application

-1. Build and Program the application project using its respective IDE
+1. Build and Program the application project using its IDE
 2. Disconnect and reconnect the Debug USB port to power cycle the board
 3. Press the "RESET" switch and observe the LED toggling